axiom-data-science/portal-docs/overview.rst

 	To further interact with data in the map, the polygon tool can be used to create summary statistics across spatial areas of interest.

-	For more details, please see the :ref:`use-polygon-tool-how-to` page.
+	For more details, please see the :ref:`Polygon Tool <use-polygon-tool-how-to>` page.

 ..
 Instance State Saving
 .. =====================